 These are the best hotel rewards credit cards on the market right now.
 Each does at least one thing really well, whether it’s delivering great value for folks loyal to a particular brand or providing unusually versatile rewards that don’t yoke you to a particular hotel chain.

-The Marriott Bonvoy Boundless® Credit Card from Chase is the best hotel credit card on the market right now.
+The IHG® Rewards Premier Credit Card has a fantastic elite status benefit, making it the best pure hotel credit card on the market right now.

-- Key Fees.
-The card’s annual fee is $95.
+- Key Fees: The card has a $650 annual fee.
 There are no foreign transaction fees.
-Balance transfers cost the greater of $5 or 5%, and cash advances cost the greater of $10 or 5%.
+Cash advances cost the greater of $5 or 3%.
+See rates and fees page.

 Best for General Travel Rewards: Chase Sapphire Reserve® Card